mxmass/cc_node_api/README.md

 *We will run `npm start` to start server and check the results.*

-## Part two - implement a CRON job to scrap the users
+### Part two - implement a CRON job to scrap the users
 Use this: https://reqres.in/api/users?page={page} to get the list of users and store them into a file in JSON Format.
 Each 1 minute a cron job should scrap the next page and append users into existing file in JSON format.

 *We will need to be able to run `npm run scrap` in order to start the cron and check the results.*

-## Solution and things to take in a consideration

-All fixed except tests